wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceOutput.md

 ```

 ## <a name="VoiceOutResponse"> Voice Output Responses</a>
+The Bing Text to Speech API uses HTTP POST to send audio back to the client.
 The API response contains the audio stream and the codec and will match the requested output format.
+The maximum amount of audio returned for a given request must not exceed 15 seconds.

 #### <a name="SuccessfulRecResponse"> Successful Synthesis Response</a>
 Example JSON response for a successful voice search.
 The comments and formatting of the JSON below is for example reasons only.
 Indentation spaces, smart quotes, comments, etc. are omitted from the actual response.
 ```
 HTTP/1.1 200 OK